Dexalot/dexalot-docs/docs/contracts/MainnetRFQ.md

 **Request For Quote smart contract**

-This contract takes advantage of prices from the Dexalot subnet to provide token swaps on EVM compatible chains.
+This contract takes advantage of prices from the Dexalot L1 to provide token swaps on EVM compatible chains.
 Users must request a quote via our RFQ API.
 Using this quote they can execute a swap on the current chain using simpleSwap() or partialSwap().
 The contract also supports cross chain swaps using xChainSwap() which locks funds in the current